 This course has all of your urgent milk supply needs met in an expedited mini course.

 If you like learning online and in the comfort of your own home, go here to check out this milk supply must-have.

 A simple cause of reduced breast milk production could be because of exhaustion, what new mom isn’t tired though, right?

-Even so, your body needs to regain balance and regulate those hormones to be a milk making machine again.
+Even so, your body needs to regain balance and regulate those hormones to be a milk-making machine again.

-There’s nothing wrong with supplementing your baby’s diet with formula or more solids (depending on your child’s age and pediatricians go ahead).
+There may be a time during your milk supply down-turn that you will need to supplement your baby’s diet with formula or more solids (depending on your child’s age and pediatricians go ahead).

 I know you’ve heard the saying, food before one is just for fun.

 Even so, offering your baby some age-appropriate solids (discuss with your pediatrician) 30 minutes or so after a bottle may help keep their tummy full longer and that may mean 2-4 less ounces of breast milk a day.